Study Abroad in Greece

 Students step into how and why Greece was constructed as a magnet destination for European and American travelers in the 19th and 20th centuries; why during the 1950s and 1960s the Greeks were forced to emigrate to Western Europe and to other western countries in search of a better life; why Greece became, especially from the 1990s onwards, a host country for immigrants from the Balkans and elsewhere; and how the phenomenon of mass tourism impacted the economy as well as the culture of Greece.

-Within this framework some of the topics of study is the perception and representation of Greece and the Greeks by Western European and American travelers; the construction of the tourist gaze about Greece; the relation of Greece with neighboring Balkan countries, especially Albania, formerly the largest exporter of illegal immigrants to Greece; the question of human rights of the undocumented immigrants in Greece; the political and social tensions that the phenomenon of mass immigration caused in Greece; the emergence of multiple cultural identities following the arrival of immigrants but also the arrival of tourists in Greece, and the transformation of Greece from a ‘mono-cultural’ to a ‘multi-cultural’ country.
+Some topics of study are: the perception and representation of Greece and the Greeks by Western European and American travelers; the construction of the tourist gaze on Greece; the relationship of Greece with neighboring Balkan countries, especially Albania, formerly the largest source of illegal immigrants to Greece; the question of human rights of undocumented immigrants in Greece; political and social tensions that the phenomenon of mass immigration caused in Greece; the emergence of multiple cultural identities following the arrival of immigrants and tourists in Greece, and the transformation of Greece from a ‘mono-cultural’ to a ‘multi-cultural’ country.

-Acropolis and New Acropolis Museum, Olympia, Mycenae, Spetses & Hydra.
-We also plan to attend a performance at the ancient theaters of Epidavros and the Herodes Atticus Theater at the Acropolis.
+Acropolis and New Acropolis Museum, Aegina, Euboea, Meteora, Delphi, Olympia, Mycenae, Spetses & Hydra.
+We also will attend special performances at the ancient theater of Epidavros and the Herodes Atticus Theater at the Acropolis.